© 2025 by Michael Firth KC, Gray's Inn Tax Chambers

 "[69] It should be borne in mind in this context that, as regards Article 13A(1)(g) of the Sixth Directive, the Court has held that where a taxable person seeks the status of charitable organisation, it is for the national courts to examine whether the competent authorities have observed the limits on their discretion under that provision while applying Community principles, in particular the principle of equal treatment (Kügler, cited above, paragraph 56)."
 (Dornier C-45/01)

-- Recognition conditions relating to the matters laid down in the Directive tested against equal treatment (not fiscal neutrality)
+- Recognition criteria to be tested against equal treatment and fiscal neutrality

 "[74] In the case in the main proceedings, it is therefore for the national court to determine, in the light of all of those factors, whether the refusal to recognise Dornier for the purposes of the exemption provided for in Article 13A(1)(b) of the Sixth Directive gives rise to an infringement of the principle of equal treatment as compared to other operators providing the same treatment in comparable situations."
 (Dornier C-45/01)